algolia/autocomplete/packages/website/docs/createQuerySuggestionsPlugin.md

 > `number` | defaults to `1`

-The number of items to display categories for.
+How many items to display categories for.

 ### `categoriesPerItem`